djalbat/watchful-cli/README.md

     git clone https://github.com/djalbat/watchful-cli.git

-...then install the necessary modules with npm from within the project's root directory:
+...then install the dependencies with npm from within the project's root directory:

     npm install